MPW ALERT: The Klein Law Firm - GuruFocus.com

 Medical Properties Trust, Inc. NEWS - MPW NEWS

-WHAT THIS MEANS TO YOU AS A SHAREHOLDER: If you have suffered a loss in Medical Properties Trust, Inc. you have until June 12, 2023 to petition the court for lead plaintiff status.
+WHAT THIS MEANS TO YOU AS A SHAREHOLDER: If you have suffered a loss in Medical Properties Trust you have until June 12, 2023 to petition the court for lead plaintiff status.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

-NO COST TO YOU: If you purchased Medical Properties Trust, Inc. securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.
+NO COST TO YOU: If you purchased Medical Properties Trust securities during the relevant period, you may be entitled to compensation without payment of any out-of-pocket fees.

 ABOUT KLEIN LAW FIRM